IPVERSE Hits Self Reported Market Cap of $467.10 Million (IPV)

-IPVERSE (IPV) traded 0.1% lower against the dollar during the one day period ending at 12:00 PM E.T. on November 25th.
-Over the last week, IPVERSE has traded down 0.4% against the dollar.
-IPVERSE has a total market cap of $467.10 million and approximately $89,395.54 worth of IPVERSE was traded on exchanges in the last day.
-One IPVERSE token can currently be purchased for $0.0023 or 0.00000007 BTC on major cryptocurrency exchanges.
+IPVERSE (IPV) traded down 0.1% against the dollar during the 24 hour period ending at 8:00 AM ET on December 1st.
+IPVERSE has a total market capitalization of $467.10 million and $89,395.54 worth of IPVERSE was traded on exchanges in the last 24 hours.
+Over the last week, IPVERSE has traded 0.4% lower against the dollar.
+One IPVERSE token can currently be purchased for approximately $0.0023 or 0.00000007 BTC on popular exchanges.

 - Aidi Finance (BSC) (AIDI) traded down 2.2% against the dollar and now trades at $0.0000 or 0.00000000 BTC.